benzman81/homebridge-http-webhooks/README.md

 ## Switch
 For switches the value for `NEWSTATE` is either `true` for on or `false` for off.

+## Push button
+For push buttons the value for `NEWSTATE` is `true`.
+The button will be released automatically.

 # Trigger action

 ## Switch
 For switches you can trigger a url of any system for switching the switch on or off.

+## Push button
+For push buttons you can trigger a url of any system for "pushing the button.
+The button will be released automatically.

 # Configuration
 Example config.json: